dellow/Web-Framework/README.md

 <a name="profiles"></a>
 ## Profiles
 The Project Wrapper runs various profiles based on the environment variable.
-Just running `gulp` will run the `default` profile.
+Just running `gulp` will run the `development` profile.
 Running any other profile requires the `--config` parameter, for example: `gulp --config production` will run the production profile.
 The following tasks are run for each profile:

-### Default
-- JS (Minified)
-- CSS (Minified)
-- Images
-- JSHint

 <a name="profiles--development"></a>
 ### Development
 - JS (Non minified)
 - CSS (Non minified)
-- Images
-- JSHint

 <a name="profiles--production"></a>
 ### Production